Treatment-Naive Genotype 4 With Compensated Cirrhosis

 b Dosing is 3 coformulated tablets (glecaprevir [100 mg]/pibrentasvir [40 mg]) taken once daily.
 Please refer to the prescribing information.

-c For HIV/HCV-coinfected patients, a treatment duration of 12 weeks is recommended.
+c For persons with HIV/HCV-coinfection, a treatment duration of 12 weeks is recommended.

 Recommended Regimens